-• Residential and small-farm customers of investorowned utilities receive rate relief.
-The Act authorized utilities to sell to Bonneville an amount of electricity equal to their residential and smallfarm loads at their cost.
+- Residential and small-farm customers of investorowned utilities received rate relief under the Act.
+The Act authorized utilities to sell to Bonneville an amount of electricity equal to their residential and small-farm loads at their cost.
 In return, Bonneville sells them enough energy at Bonneville's standard rates to cover the residential and farm loads.
-The rate advantages cannot enhance company profits, but must be passed on directly to the customers.
-Direct service industries, primarily aluminum companies in 1980, received new 20-year contracts for power from Bonneville, but at a higher price than they paid under previous, shorter-term contracts.
-In effect, they paid the cost of rate relief to residential and small-farm customers of investorowned utilities (see above) during the first four years following passage of the Act, and a substantial portion thereafter, which they agreed to do in exchange for assurances of long-term power-supply contracts.
+The rate advantages cannot enhance company profits, but must be passed on directly to the customers. - Direct service industries, primarily aluminum companies in 1980, received new 20-year contracts for power from Bonneville, but at a higher price than they paid under previous, shorter-term contracts.
+In effect, they paid the cost of rate relief to residential and small-farm customers of investorowned utilities (see text above and footnote) during the first four years following passage of the Act, and a substantial portion thereafter, which they agreed to do in exchange for assurances of long-term power-supply contracts.